On $K_p$-series and varieties generated by wreath products of $p$-groups: Introduction and background information

 This motivated our systematic study of equality \eqref{EQUATION_main} for as wide classes of groups as possible.
 In \cite{AwrB_paper}--\cite{Metabelien} we gave a complete classification of all cases, when \eqref{EQUATION_main} holds for {\it abelian} groups $A$ and $B$, and in \cite{wreath products algebra i logika} and \cite{shmel'kin criterion} we fully classified the cases when $A$ and $B$ are any {\it finite} groups.

-In the current note we consider the case, when $A$ and $B$ are any $p$-groups of finite exponents, $A$ is nilpotent and $B$ is abelian.
-This is a part of larger, only partially published research on cases when \eqref{EQUATION_main} holds for nilpotent and abelian groups with some conditions (see also~\cite{classification theorem}).
-The main theorem of this note is:
+In the current note we consider the case, when $A$ and $B$ are $p$-groups of finite exponents for a prime $p$, the group $A$ is nilpotent, and $B$ is abelian.
+Then:

-\begin{Theorem} Let $A$ be a non-trivial nilpotent $p$-group of finite exponent, and $B$ be a non-trivial abelian group of finite exponent $p^v$.
+\begin{Theorem} Let $A$ be a non-trivial nilpotent $p$-group of finite exponent, and $B$ be a non-trivial abelian group of finite exponent $p^v$ for a prime number $p$.
 Then the wreath product $A \Wr B$ generates the variety $\var{A} \var{B}$, that is, the variety $\var{A} \A_{p^v}$ if and only if the group $B$ contains a subgroup isomorphic to the direct product $C_{p^v}^\infty$ of countably many copies of the cyclic group $C_{p^v}$ of order $p^v$. \end{Theorem}

-Since $B$ is a non-trivial group of finite exponent, $v >0$ and by Pr\"ufer-Kulikov's theorem~\cite{Robinson, Kargapolov Merzlyakov} it is a direct product of copies of some finite cyclic subgroups of prime-power orders.
+Since $B$ is a non-trivial group of finite exponent, we have $v >0$, and by Pr\"ufer-Kulikov's theorem~\cite{Robinson, Kargapolov Merzlyakov} it is a direct product of copies of some finite cyclic subgroups of prime-power orders.
 The theorem above states that in this direct product the cycles of order $p^v$ must be present at lest {\it countably many} times, whereas the number of direct summands of orders $p^{v-1}\!, p^{v-2}\!, \ldots, p$ is of no importance.